redpen-cc/redpen-doc/source/validator.rst

 DuplicatedSection
 ~~~~~~~~~~~~~~~~~~

-DuplicatedSection validator throws a error if there are section pairs which have almost the same contents.
+DuplicatedSection validator throws an error if there are section pairs which have almost the same content.